 A few years ago, I went through a huge dalmatian phase.
 Not Cruella de Vil level, but close.
 I ogled Instagram accounts devoted to speckled pups and imagined having a chill dalmatian, quietly cuddled up next to me.
 Reality check: Dalmatians are notoriously stubborn and get bored easily, which can lead to destructive behavior.
 Training is possible but tough.
 And this is important because if you’re looking to adopt a dog, breed matters big-time, especially if you have small kids around.
-The breeds on this list are definitely energetic (dogs with more get-up-and-go are more easily trained), but they’re also smart and enjoy learning commands.
-So much for my 101 dalmatians…
+The breeds on this list are definitely energetic (canines with more get-up-and-go are more easily trained), but these dogs are also smart and enjoy learning commands.
+Here, the 10 easiest dogs to train.

 There’s a reason standard, miniature and toy Poodles excel at dog shows.
 A healthy mix of versatility, intelligence and playfulness makes them ideal competitors who can lead a pack and follow orders.
 At home they’re incredibly social with both people and animals, mingling well with all ages and species.
 Yes, poodles have a reputation as snooty show dogs, but trim their hypoallergenic fur and utilize firm commands on the reg and you’ve got a well-trained goofball of a family dog.